This manual covers the following parts of Dilay:

 GLM_DIR denoting the path where GLM is installed.
 Add the

 # make install

 PREFIX was given to

 Graphical User Interface

-Dilay's main window consists of several parts: the 3D view on the right, the toolbar on the left, the menubar at the top, and the statusbar at the bottom.
+Dilay’s main window consists of several parts: the 3D view in the center, the toolbar on the left, the infobar on the right, and the the menubar at the top.

-The 3D view covers the most space of Dilay's main window.
-It shows the mesh that is currently sculpted.
-Furthermore, it shows the 3D coordinate system along with the current primary plane.
+The 3D view covers most of Dilay’s main window.
+It shows the mesh that is currently being sculpted and the 3D coordinate system along with the current primary plane.
 The primary plane denotes the plane (XY, YZ, or XZ) which faces towards the virtual camera.
 Note that the primary plane changes when rotating around the gaze point.

-Note that the 3D view can be manipulated via the items in the view menu and features a context menu when right-clicking on a mesh.
+The 3D view can be manipulated via the items in the view menu and features a context menu when right-clicking on a mesh.

 The tools that are provided by Dilay are located in the toolbar on the left of the screen.
 There are two different set of tools: one for sculpting meshes and one for sketching meshes.

 In the following, we look at the tools for sculpting meshes in Dilay.